6 Things Doctors Do to Make You Pay More

 While there clearly are doctors who do these types of things, they do not represent the majority of those who work hard to help patients every day.

-More importantly, we should bear in mind that they are the people who care for us and will be there for us when emergencies arise.
+Our doctors are the people who care for us and will be there for us when emergencies arise, but we need to be able to trust them.

 It is up to you to decide who you want caring for you, and now you have the tools that will help you to choose a physician who puts your needs before his own.